MatthijsBrem/wheelchair-design-platform/README.md

             property_id = values.pop(0)
             print(property_id)

-Then depending on the identifier it is either send to Pure Data (Gesture, And Distance) or it is send to the trained classification model and a prediction is made.
+Then depending on the identifier it is either send to Pure Data (Gesture, and Distance) or it is send to the trained classification model and a prediction is made.
 ## Machine learning
-For classifying the Pressure sensor data into different postures example code provided by the course was used.
-This consisted of two python scripts, the first one collects data the second on creates and trains a model.
+For classifying the pressure sensor data into different postures, example code provided by the course was used.
+This consisted of two python scripts, the first one collects data, the second on creates and trains a model.

 ### training
 In the first file we defined which classes we wanted, set the label name and data prop for the communication with the provided server.
 Followed by the amount of samples we want for each class and the delay in-between each class